 Under the Private Water Supplies Regulations 2016, local authorities have a duty to carry out risk assessments on all private water supplies other than those that supply single, non-commercial premises.
 The risk assessment aims to identify actual or potential causes of contamination so that suitable actions can be taken to prevent or control problems, and to ensure that the quality of the drinking water is as good as it can be.

 A risk assessment is a useful exercise for anyone on a private water supply to do, not just those people who have a supply for multiple dwellings or commercial premises and are therefore required to have a risk assessment undertaken.
 An action plan of improvements is drawn up as necessary, and the results help dictate how often and for what parameters future sampling is carried out.
-The District Council can charge for this report, with fees currently set at £366.50 per supply.
+The District Council will charge for this report.
 Details on how costs are apportioned between different outlets on a supply are detailed in our document Apportioning Costs [PDF 68KB].

 Undertaking a risk assessment is a statutory duty on all but single domestic supplies and must be done every five years.
 High risk supplies will be fully risk assessed again and charged.